gravitational/teleport/rfd/0096-helm-chart-revamp.md

 during the round-trip.
 This approach could be extended to support multiple configuration syntax, following a breaking change for example.

-`custom` mode would be kept as a way to disable config generation from the chart.
-Compared to the previous Helm chart, users in custom mode would not provide an external ConfigMap.
+`custom` should be removed in favor of a new `scratch` mode.
+Compared to the previous Helm chart, users would not provide an external ConfigMap but pass the custom configuration through the values.
 This is a breaking change for them, but by the nature of the auth/proxy split it is not possible to be backward compatible with `custom` mode.

+In order to mitigate the risk of building an invalid confifguration, the chart should run pre-install and pre-upgrade hooks validating the configuration.

 #### Backward compatibility

 Splitting between auth and proxies will imply breaking some logic, we will try to provide backward compatibility as much as possible.
+This includes being compatible with the previous installation guides and seamlessly upgrading setups created from those guides.

 The revamp of the `teleport-cluster` change should ensure the IP of the service stays the same, this requires the loadbalancing service to remain the same.